Philosophy of Humanity and Culture

 Program and courses

-Gain a deep understanding of classic texts from the history of modern, postmodern and contemporary philosophy, with which you can reflect on fundamental questions related to art, culture and humanity.
+Gain a deep understanding of classic texts from the history of modern, postmodern and contemporary philosophy.
+This will allow you to reflect on fundamental questions related to art, culture and humanity.
 The track covers the most important 20th-century and contemporary movements in European philosophy, such as existentialism, postcolonialism, poststructuralism, aesthetics, phenomenology and media philosophy.

 Philosophy of Humanity and Culture is a track of the MA Philosophy.
 You always choose one of the tracks.